 •Some level of Montessori training or experience for at least one member of the administrative team.

 At this time, Montessori Verification only applies to Early Childhood programs.
 The 2015‐2016 school year is the pilot year for Verification.
 We will be reviewing both the process and the use of Verification with respect to Department of Early Learning (DEL) and other state rules and regulations for applications in the future.

 Click Here to start!The applicant school:

 •Pay a $100 administration fee.
-You will be sent the Verification Handbook and Self‐Study form.
+You will be emailed the Verification Handbook and Self‐Study form.

 •Receive and submit the PNMA Montessori Verification Self‐Study.

 •Schedule a Verifier visit (we anticipate a 60‐90 minute visit).*

 •Assigns a qualified Verifier to visit the school site

 •Receives the Verifier Report and process it for PNMA Council for approval at monthly meetings.

 •Sends a Verified Program Certificate to the approved schools and to DEL.